While and Until Loops in Shell

 - Avoid Infinite Loops: Ensure your condition can eventually become false (

-statement inside the loop. - Quoting Variables: Always quote variables in test expressions to avoid issues with whitespace or empty values.
+while) or true (until), or use abreakstatement inside the loop. - Quoting Variables: Always quote variables in test expressions to avoid issues with whitespace or empty values.

 while [ "$input" != "q" ]; do # do something done